bryanhaviland/LaunchDarkly_Python/README.md

 2. Run pip install requirements.txt

 3. In rename_files.py add the location of the directories you have created for both the "Old" and "New" directories.
-(The only comments in the script are at fields that should be edited by user).
+Please also add the new SDK key at this time for the newly created toggle (The only comments in the script are at fields that should be edited by user).

 4. For tracking purposes please edit the user's first name, last name, and email